A Democratic lawmaker is lashing out over her state’s congressional redistricting.

 Nevada Rep. Dina Titus tore into her state’s legislature over a redistricting process that she believes puts her and fellow Democratic Rep. Steven Horsford at risk of losing their seats in the 2022 midterms.

 “I totally got fucked by the legislature on my district,” Titus told an AFL-CIO union hall Wednesday.
 “I’m sorry to say it like that, but I don’t know any other way to say it.”
-The remarks were first reported by the Nevada Current.
+The remarks were first by the Nevada Current.

 Titus, one of three Democrats in Nevada’s congressional delegation, argued that the Nevada state legislature, which is controlled by Democrats, should have created safe seats for her and Horsford, while making fellow Democratic Rep. Susie Lee’s seat a swing district.

 “They could have created two safe seats for themselves and one swing.
 That would have been smart.
 Steven and mine and then a swing.
 No no, we have to have three that are very likely going down,” she complained.

 President Joe Biden won Titus’ current district, Nevada’s First, by 25 points in 2020.
 However, in an effort to give Titus, Horsford and Lee chances to win, the state legislature created three seats that lean slightly Democratic.
 Republican Rep. Mark Amodei’s Second District is expected to remain safe for the GOP.